 Click Save on the top right corner of the screen to save your import goal.

 Optional: In the left panel, click Add goal and then Import goal to create another Import goal.

 - Run the connection.
 Check the box next to Import data into BlueConic in the left panel.
 A green arrow appears, going from the SFTP icon to the BlueConic icon.
 For detailed instructions on running the connection, skip ahead to Running the sFTP Connection.

 Export data from BlueConic profiles to a CSV, TSV, or similar file through SFTP.

-- Select a BlueConic segment using the Search bar.
+- Select a BlueConic segment to export profile data from.
 Only profiles in this segment with a value for at least one of the selected profile properties (from Step 4) are exported.

 In the top right-hand corner, the number of profiles available for the export appears.

 This number shows how many profiles meet the conditions for the selected segment (for example, they have an email address and gave required consent for an objective) and therefore are available for the export.
 BlueConic tries to export only the profiles that have changed since the last export.
 This number of profiles exported may be lower than the number displayed here.

 - Enter a directory for the exported files.
 View the files already in the directory in the Files detected table.

 Optional: Click Scan now to rescan the directory to retrieve updated files and data fields.